ckan/ckan/doc/maintaining/data-viewer.rst

 * Dataset editors can choose which views to show, reorder them and configure them individually.

-* Views configuration persits on the database, so it's not lost on each page refresh.

 * Individual views can be embedded on external sites.